Healthcare personnel statistics - physicians

 A widespread — but not uniform — increase in the ratio of specialists to generalists

-Figure 2 shows the development of the ratio of specialist to generalist physicians for three reference periods (among the EU Member States, data for Greece and Portugal refer to physicians who are licensed to practice and data for Finland refer to professionally active physicians; incomplete data for Cyprus, Hungary and Finland; no data for Slovakia); note that specialists for this analysis include not only medical and surgical specialists, but also other specialist physicians such as paediatricians, gynaecologists, obstetricians and psychiatrists.
+Figure 2 shows the development of the ratio of specialist to generalist physicians for three reference periods (among the EU Member States, data for Greece and Portugal refer to physicians who are licensed to practice and data for Finland refer to professionally active physicians; incomplete data for Cyprus, Hungary and Finland; no data for Slovakia).
+Note that specialists for this analysis include not only medical and surgical specialists, but also other specialist physicians such as paediatricians, gynaecologists, obstetricians and psychiatrists.

 Italy had the highest share of physicians aged 55 years or over

 There has been a rapid ageing of the (healthcare) workforce in the EU-28 as the baby-boom generation started to reach retirement age.
-This is reflected in the estimated share of physicians who were aged 55-74, which rose from 26 % in 2005 to 37 % by 2015; this comparison is based on information for 18 EU Member States which accounted for 84 % of all physicians in 2015; it also uses alternative reference periods for some countries to complete the data set.
-The share of physicians aged 55-74 in the total number of physicians was within the range of 43-47 % in Lithuania, Luxembourg (2017 data), Hungary, Belgium, France, Cyprus, Germany, Estonia and Latvia, while a majority of all physicians in Bulgaria (51 %) and Italy (56 %) were aged 55 years and over.
-In most of the remaining EU Member States for which data are available, the relative importance of this age group in the total number of physicians was less than one fifth in Malta (18 %) and the United Kingdom (16 %).
+This is reflected in the estimated share of physicians who were aged 55 years or over, which rose from 27 % in 2005 to 38 % by 2016; this comparison is based on information for 22 EU Member States which accounted for 88 % of all physicians in 2016; it also uses alternative reference periods for some countries to complete the data set.
+The share of physicians aged 55 years or over in the total number of physicians was within the range of 43-47 % in Lithuania, Luxembourg (2017 data), Hungary, Belgium, France, Cyprus, Germany, Estonia and Latvia, while a majority of all physicians in Bulgaria (51 %) and Italy (56 %) were aged 55 years and over.
+In most of the remaining EU Member States for which data are available, the relative importance of this age group in the total number of physicians was between one and two fifths, with only Malta (19 %) and the United Kingdom (13 %) below this range.

-Almost three quarters of the total number of physicians in Estonia and Latvia were women
+More than two thirds of the total number of physicians in Latvia, Estonia, Lithuania and Romania were women